2011 Indian anti-corruption movement: August protests

 By mid-June 2011, the Jan Lokpal drafting committee was in disagreement and government representatives said if a consensus was not reached, both the government draft and that by the civil society representatives, would be sent to the Cabinet.
 Hazare said if only the government version of the bill was passed by parliament, he would start a hunger strike on 16 August 2011.
 On 15 August, he announced the fast would begin the following day.

-The government imposed Section 144 at Jayaprakash Narayan Park, Rajghat and Delhi Gate, prohibiting an assembly of five or more people.
+The government imposed Section 144 at Jayaprakash Narayan Path, Rajghat and Delhi Gate, prohibiting an assembly of five or more people.
 Delhi Police detained Hazare in the early morning of 16 August before he could start his hunger strike.
 More than 1,200 supporters, including members of Team Anna, were also taken into preventative custody.
 Most of the supporters, including Kiran Bedi and Shanti Bushan, were released by early evening.
 Hazare was remanded to Tihar Jail after he refused to sign a personal bail bond.
 Within hours, a Team Anna spokesperson said Hazare had begun his hunger protest in custody and was not accepting water to drink.
 The arrests sparked protests across the country, and were condemned by opposition political parties and some non-government organisations.
 Parliament was unable to conduct business after a protest forced an adjournment for the day.
 In Chennai, Mahatma Gandhi's secretary V. Kalyanam, led the protesters.
 He said:

 India will get a sure gold medal if corruption is entered as an item in the Olympic Games.
 We may not be a force in football or athletics or hockey.
 But India is the undisputed global leader in corruption.

 Delhi police commissioner B. K. Gupta said the police were not keen for Hazare be sent to judicial custody and had been prepared to release him if he had given an undertaking not to break Section 144, and ask his supporters not to do so.
 In a message released after his detention, Hazare said this was the beginning of the "second freedom struggle" and he called on people to participate in a jail bharo (mass arrest) protest.
 On 16 August, Hazare and his close associate and lawyer Prashant Bhushan asked government employees across the country to go on mass leave to show solidarity with the movement.
 Union Home minister P. Chidambaram hoped they would not respond, describing the call as "completely wrong".